A blonde person with a microphone in hand next to the "elnueve" channel logo.

 How did she react when she saw her photo removed at El Nueve?

-One of the most uncomfortable moments was when she noticed that her image had been removed from the hallways of the channel before Todas las Tardes ended.
+One of the most uncomfortable moments she experienced was when she noticed that her image had been removed from the hallways of the channel before Todas las Tardes ended.
 "I went to get a coffee and saw there was a hole in the wall... but I was still holding three hours of air," she recounted.

 Despite the situation, she tried to take it philosophically: "It's more ego than anything else.
 One day we're here and the next we're not.
 I have the support of my colleagues, who are the best, and I'm super proud of them."